Home Best Places in the Fraser Valley Kilby Farm Historic Site and Museum at Harrison Mills Kilby Provincial Park and Campground

 The facilities at Kilby Park are basic.
 There are outhouse-style toilets and running water for drinking (although it is turned off in the winter).
 Each campsite has its own picnic table and fire pit.
 There are no showers.

 Some of the campsites are among a row of trees at the park while others are more open and near the beach.
 Unlike most provincial parks, the sites are all fairly close together without lots of trees and vegetation separating one from the other.
-The campground though is still both very nice and popular.
+The campground, though, is still both very nice and popular.

-Kilby Camping Rates & Other Fees
+Kilby Camping Rates and Other Fees

-• October 1st to 31st – $25 (or $20 for seniors ages 65+)
+• October 1st to 31st – $30 (or $20 for seniors ages 65+)

-• November 1st to February 28th – $15
+• November 1st to February 28th – $20

 There is a maximum of four adults per campsite, plus one vehicle and RV.
-Additional vehicles cost $10.
+Additional vehicles cost $12.

-To use the boat launch costs $10 year-round, and to use a campground site for day-use in the shoulder season also costs $10.
+To use the boat launch costs $15 year-round, and to use a campground site for day-use in the shoulder season also costs $15.
 Parking and use of the beach, however, are free every day of the year.

 Kilby Park in Winter